 Whether you choose a home equity loan or a HELOC, you'll qualify for the best rates and biggest loans with a credit score of at least 740.

-And with property values rising across much of the country, only about one in 10 homeowners with a mortgage remains underwater, owing more on their loans than their property is worth.
+And with property values rising across much of the country, only about 1 in 10 homeowners with a mortgage remains underwater, owing more on their loans than their property is worth.

 That means many borrowers who didn't have enough equity in their homes to qualify for a second mortgage have a better chance of being approved.